CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

+In this section, we validate our approach on five mainstream benchmarks, RefCOCO/+/g \cite{yu2016modeling, mao2016generation}, ReferitGame \cite{kazemzadeh2014referitgame} and Flickr30K Entities \cite{plummer2015flickr30k}.
+We apply our approach to single-source pseudo-template labels and multi-source pseudo-language labels to verify the effectiveness of our method in unsupervised settings.
+Additionally, we compare the current mainstream SOTA models in a fully supervised setting by using manual high-quality triplet-paired annotations to confirm the superiority of our model in terms of both speed and energy efficiency.

 \textbf{RefCOCO/RefCOCO+/RefCOCOg.} As shown in \cref{tab:SOTA1}, we provide results in both fully supervised and unsupervised settings.
 We compare our method with the existing SOTA unsupervised method Pseudo-Q\cite{jiang2022pseudo} in both single-source and multi-source scenarios.
 Although Pseudo-Q has greatly improved compared with previous works, our method can outperform Pseudo-Q on three datasets with a significant margin, improving by 6.78$\%$(testA), 10.67$\%$(testA), 7.37$\%$(test-u) in single-source and 14.65$\%$(testA), 14.87$\%$(testA), 11.39$\%$(test-u) in multi-source, respectively.
+Pseudo-labels can easily cause overfitting in a model.
 It can be seen that from single-source to multi-source, the performance of Pseudo-Q is degraded due to the influence of unreliable data (refer to \cref{tab:noise_proportion}), while our model avoids it.
 Furthermore, the results also outperform all of the weakly supervised methods, and the model is also competitive in the fully supervised setting.

 It is worth noting that we did not compare MDETR\cite{kamath2021mdetr} in the fully supervised setting, as MDETR utilized a pre-training approach to retrain the backbone by using mixed grounding data from multiple datasets.
 Therefore, it would be unfair to compare its results with our work.